bigprof-software/online-rental-property-manager/README.md

 ![](https://cdn.bigprof.com/appgini-open-source-apps/orpm-properties-detail-view-showing-child-table-units-thumb.png)

-Online rental property manager (ORPM) allows you to manage landlords, rental properties, units, applications, leases and tenants.
+Online rental property manager (ORPM) is a free open source app.
+It allows you to manage landlords, rental properties, units, applications, leases and tenants.
 Add all details related to the tenants, i.e. references, rental history, employment history and income overview.
 ORPM was created using [AppGini](https://bigprof.com/appgini/).
 So you can easily customize it to add/remove